danielpaddington/teams/README.md

 ## Usage

 1. Open Microsoft Teams in your browser.
+2. Join a meeting/class
-2. Locate the new emoji tray added above the chat box.
+3. Locate the new emoji tray added above the chat box.
-3. Click on the desired emoji to send it instantly.
+4. Click on the desired emoji to send it instantly.

 ## Technical Details